Auto Insurance Buyer’s Guide

-Most of us would rather go to the dentist than think about shopping for insurance.
-The bottom line, is that Texas requires that all drivers carry car insurance.
-Therefore, if you are spending your money on auto insurance why not make sure you have adequate coverage?
-I put together this auto insurance buyer’s guide to help you make sure you’re getting the most coverage for your insurance dollar.
+Texas requires that all drivers carry car insurance.
+Since you’re spending your money on auto insurance already, why not make sure you have adequate coverage?
+We put together this auto insurance buyer’s guide to help you make sure you’re getting the most coverage for your insurance dollar.

-There are seven different coverage options for auto insurance: Liability, PIP or Medical Payments, Uninsured/Under-Insured Motorist, Comprehensive, Collision, Rental, and Towing & Labor.
+There are seven different coverage options for auto insurance: Liability, PIP, Medical Payments, Uninsured/Under-Insured Motorist, Comprehensive, Collision, Rental, and Towing & Labor.
 Below is a breakdown of each coverage and why you should carry it on your auto insurance policy.

 Now that you understand more about auto insurance coverage options you will need to decide what coverage and limits you would like to carry.
 Once you have made that decision you are ready to start shopping.

 Here is a list of information you will need when you start your search:

 - Drivers license numbers and dates of birth for all drivers on the policy.